 4.7 Following the meeting, the employee should be given a reasonable opportunity to come up with any further proposals or suggestions.

-4.8 The Head of School / Directorate will then decide whether formal action is necessary.
+4.8 The Head of School / Department will then decide whether formal action is necessary.
 If, after full exploration and consultation, there are no reasonable adjustments that can be made to enable the employee to return to work within a reasonable time frame, dismissal may be contemplated.
 If the decision is that formal action is necessary, a formal review will be undertaken in accordance with the following arrangements.

 4.10 At this meeting the employee may be accompanied by a work colleague or Local Trade Union representative of their choice, not acting in a legal capacity.
 A member of staff from Human Resources will be available to service the meeting.
 At the meeting, the employee will be given full opportunity to comment on the dismissal proposal.

 4.11 In reaching a decision on whether or not to terminate the employee's employment, the School/Department will carefully consider:

 - the nature, effect and anticipated length of the employee's illness;

 - whether or not it is envisaged that the employee may return to work and, if it is, when;

 - the reasonable adjustments that could be made to accommodate the employee;

 - whether or not the employee could undertake alternative work;